rubentrancoso/mailserver-quicksetup/README.md

 ```
 # ./install (will create a droplet if it does not exists or rebuild an existing one)
 ```
-folow the next 2 prompts
+folow the next 2 prompts.

 done.

 ### Unable to be automated